Lavanyask03/MoA-Prediction/README.md

 ## Run the code:
 The code can be run in any of the following ways:
-1. Run on Kaggle: The notebooks can be found on kaggle and can be directly run on kaggle by clicking the copy and edit button on the top right corner.
+1. **Run on Kaggle**: The notebooks can be found on kaggle and can be directly run on kaggle by clicking the copy and edit button on the top right corner.
-2. Run on Google Colab: The notebooks can be downloaded from github and run on Google Colab which has access to free cloud resources provided by Google.
+2. **Run on Google Colab**: The notebooks can be downloaded from github and run on Google Colab which has access to free cloud resources provided by Google.
-3. Run on local machine: The code can be downloaded or you can also clone the repository.
+3. **Run on local machine**: The code can be downloaded or you can also clone the repository.
 The notebooks can be run using jupyter-notebook on your local machine.
 Make sure that you have all the required libraries installed.

 ## Results:
 * The simple NN model got a score of 0.02018 on public dataset and 0.01761 on private dataset.